cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I see Cboard in fullscreen?

-In order to see Cboard in fullscreen, unlock the screen by pressing the lock symbol on the right hand side, and
+In order to see Cboard in fullscreen, unlock the screen by pressing the lock symbol on the right hand side, and then on the highest row (the black bar), the second symbol from the left that looks like a rectangle expands the screen.

 ### How do I share a board?

+To share a board, unlock the screen by pressing the lock symbol on the right hand side, then
 ## Talking

 ### How do I get started talking with Cboard?